 Once the hut and flag were created, it was time to decorate our table.
 The girls used table cloths that represented each color of the flag.
 In their research, they found out that Ghana was a major producer of diamonds and gold.
 So… how do we make decorations with gold nuggets and diamonds?

 Diamonds – easy!
-A bag of party decorations from Hobby Lobby fixed this.
+A bag of party decorations from Hobby Lobby fixed this or from Amazon.

 Our Cadettes wanted to create a version of a mud hut to represent Ghana at our World Thinking Day.

 Traveling Girl Scouts could walk into the back of the hut and get their picture made in the window.
 There was a small ladder inside so smaller girls could look out the window.

 There was room for about 3 girls inside.

 We started this process with a large cardboard box.
 To make it thicker and sturdier, the girls used paper mache and added two layers.